International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Mineral-Associations.markdown

 # What does it mean to have organic matter associated with minerals and why is this important?

-Mineral-bound organic matter is organic matter that is adsorbed to mineral surfaces, co-precipitated with minerals, or entrapped in  small aggregates.
+Mineral-bound organic matter is organic matter that is adsorbed to mineral surfaces, co-precipitated with minerals, or entrapped in  small aggregates (link to Hannah).
 Much of the organic matter in soils is present in mineral associations.
 For instance, in temperate, cultivated soils that comprise some of the most productive soils in the world, 50-75% of the organic matter is present within clay-sized organo-mineral particles (Christensen 2001).
 Because this is such a large reservoir of soil carbon understanding the dynamics of organo-mineral associations are critical for understanding the overall dynamics of carbon in soils.
 Furthermore, protection of SOM in mineral associations is an important mechanism governing the persistence of SOM, even after serious disturbance events (Kiem and Kogel-Knabner, 2003).

 ![Figure 1, from Keiluweit et al, 2015]({{site.baseurl}}{{page.figures}}blog2_general.png) *Figure 1, from Keiluweit et al, 2015*